Exanite/CandleCombat/README.md

 ## Third Party Assets

-All music and sounds effects were not created by us.
+Everything except sound and music were created by us.